Kenosha and Spring Grove pursuit ends in Illinois, 1 in custody

 Police chasing the car

 Kenosha deputies joined the pursuit with Spring Grove police as the car drove eastbound on County Highway from Wilmot Road.
-Several attempts to deploy a tire deflation device were made, and one of the front tires was deflated on the suspect vehicle.
+Several attempts were made to deploy a tire deflation device, and one of the front tires was deflated on the vehicle.

 Deputies terminated their pursuit once the car reached an interstate and went south back into Illinois.